Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Introduction

-To investigate the effect of weak surfactant concentrations, \cite{peaudecerf2017traces} introduced simulations inclusive of surfactant dynamics; they showed that a plastron interface could be immobilised by concentrations below levels commonly occurring in the environment and in engineered systems.
-For example, \cite{hourlier2018extraction} showed that polydimethylsiloxane (PDMS) surfaces can release uncrosslinked oligomers that behave as surfactants.
-The simulations of \cite{peaudecerf2017traces} also predicted that surfactant impairment would decrease as the streamwise plastron interface length increased; this was confirmed by their experiments \citep{peaudecerf2017traces}.
-These experiments also showed that, if the driving pressure was suddenly removed, a reverse flow established at the interface, decaying with time as $1/t$ at intermediate times.
+\st{To investigate the effect of weak surfactant concentrations, \cite{peaudecerf2017traces} introduced simulations inclusive of surfactant dynamics; they showed that a plastron could be immobilised by concentrations below levels commonly occurring in the environment and in engineered systems.} The simulations of \cite{peaudecerf2017traces} predicted that surfactant impairment would decrease as the streamwise plastron interface length increased.
+This was confirmed by their experiments \citep{peaudecerf2017traces}, which showed that if the driving pressure was suddenly removed, a reverse flow was established at the interface, decaying with time as $1/t$ at intermediate times.
 This time scaling was predicted by a similarity solution driven by surfactant relaxation, assuming advection-dominated flow.
 In contrast to these plastron-scale findings, there is presently no theory that includes the combined effects of solubility, advection and diffusion, that describes inhomogeneous surfactant transport across multiple plastrons, or that can model the effects of unsteady surfactant concentration at the inflow.

+Steady scaling theories were constructed for a pressure-driven channel flow with two-dimensional gratings \citep[approximating long, spanwise-oriented gratings][]{landel2020theory}, as well as for long gratings with finite spanwise extent, assuming spatially periodic flow \citep{temprano2023single}.
+Both theories are in agreement with the slip velocity and drag predicted in full numerical simulations. \citet{temprano2023single} further validated their theory by performing experiments with SHS gratings of various lengths, finding that surfactant effects decrease with the square of the interface length. \citet{landel2020theory} and \citet{temprano2023single} assume that the surfactant concentration is small (as may be expected when surfactant is not explicitly added) and that the shear stress is approximately uniform at the liquid-gas interface.
+They do not consider the stagnant cap regime, first reported for air bubbles rising in surfactant-contaminated water \citep{bond1928lxxxii, frumkin1947effect}.